Who is Ralf Little? Death in Paradise’s new detective will arrive in episode 5!

 When 39-year-old actor Ralf Little arrives on Saint Marie as DI Neville Parker in series 9, he will be the fourth actor to take on the role of Detective Inspector in Death in Paradise and also the youngest by far.

-He'll be joining the likes of Ben Miller, Kris Marshall and the departing Ardal O'Hanlon who have held the role previously.
+He'll be joining the likes of former detectives Ben Miller, Kris Marshall and the departing Ardal O'Hanlon who have held the role previously.

 We've known about Ardal O'Hanlon's departure from Death in Paradise since October 2019 when he announced that he would be leaving Death in Paradise after first appearing in series 6 and Ralf Little was quickly announced as his replacement shortly after.